-Leukemia is a broad category of cancers that affect white blood cells.
-The chances of survival depend on a variety of factors, including a person’s age and response to treatment.
+Leukemia is a broad category of cancers that affects white blood cells.
+The chances of survival depend on various factors, including a person’s age and response to treatment.

 It is also one of the most common cancers for people under age 20.
 The survival rate is higher for younger people.

 A range of factors may affect a person’s chance of surviving leukemia.
 These include:

 - type of leukemia

 - a family history of blood conditions and leukemia

 - exposure to certain chemicals, such as benzene and some petrochemicals

 - exposure to certain types of chemotherapy and radiation therapy

 - the body’s response to treatment

 - tobacco use